-- 1. A breach of planning control which could lead to irreversible harm being caused to land and/or buildings. (unauthorised quarry activity) - 2.
-A breach in planning control which results in unauthorised works to a Listed Building - 3.
+- 1. A breach of planning control which could lead to irreversible harm being caused to land and / or buildings (unauthorised quarry activity). - 2.
+A breach in planning control which results in unauthorised works to a Listed Building. - 3.
 Unauthorised works to trees covered by a tree preservation order, or in a conservation area. - 4.
-Special Projects (assisting with regeneration or removal of blighted properties or restoring listed buildings) - 5.
-Breaches which may cause danger to the general public, neighbours or highway users. (e.g. traffic hazard, storage of hazardous substances, development creating pollution problems) - 6.
+Special Projects (assisting with regeneration or removal of blighted properties or restoring listed buildings). - 5.
+Breaches which may cause danger to the general public, neighbours or highway users. (e.g. traffic hazard, storage of hazardous substances, development creating pollution problems). - 6.
 A breach of planning control which is likely to result in serious ongoing environmental harm or nuisance. - 7.
 Breaches within a Conservation Area, which may have irreversible effect on its appearance. - 8.
-Reported breaches of conditions which would fall into categories (1-6 above).
+Reported breaches of conditions which would fall into categories (1-6 above). - 9.
+The pursuance of cases where a retrospective planning application has been refused.